-We anticipate that a secured drop box will be available at the new location to ensure all voters will have increased access to drop off their mail-in-ballots without wait times beginning October 2020 and ending on Election night, Tuesday, November 3, 2020 at 8:00 pm.
+The Township of Hamilton has three (3) secured drop box locations to ensure all voters will have increased access to drop off their mail-in-ballots without wait times.

-All registered voters may utilize any of the five (5) drop boxes at the following locations:
+All registered voters may utilize any of the three (3) drop boxes at the following Hamilton locations:

-- Hamilton Golf Center, 5 Justice Samuel A. Alito, Jr. Way, Hamilton NJ
+- Hamilton Golf Center, 5 Justice Samuel A. Alito, Jr. Way

-March 20, 2020 - In conformance with Governor Murphy's Executive Order No. 105, candidate petitions and instructions for using the single signature electronic candidate petitions can be found on the New Jersey Division of Elections website under the caption Popular Downloads & Important Dates (nj.gov/state/elections).
-Candidate petition filing deadline of March 30, 2020 before 4:00 PM remains unchanged.
+February 17, 2021 - In conformance with Governor Murphy's Executive Order No. 216 issued on January 25, 2021, candidate petitions and instructions for using the single signature electronic candidate petitions can be found on the New Jersey Division of Elections website under the caption Popular Downloads & Important Dates (nj.gov/state/elections).
+Candidate petition filing deadline of April 5, 2021 before 4:00 PM remains unchanged.
 If you choose to drop a petition in the municipal red drop box located on the side entrance of the Municipal Building, please call the Clerk's Office at (609) 890-3622 to make us aware that you have placed petitions in the box in order to have them properly date stamped.
 Petitions may also be submitted using the USPS or through electronic submission to EGore@Hamiltonnj.com before the above date and time.

 Hamilton citizens not only have rights, but also have the responsibility to participate in the system that, in turn, protects their rights, formulates their laws and administers programs for the public good.
 All Hamilton residents are encouraged to take part in this important process.